Denver, South Park and Pacific Railroad: The Alpine Tunnel

 Meanwhile, construction continued from Buena Vista past Mount Princeton to what would become the Alpine Tunnel.
 The Alpine Tunnel was "holed through" on July 26, 1881.
 Location of the tunnel portals and establishing a center line of the bore were completed in December 1879.
-Construction of the Alpine Tunnel took place between 1880–1881, by Cummings & Co.
+Construction of the Alpine Tunnel took place between 1880 and 1881, by Cummings & Co.
 Construction company.
 This was the highest and most expensive tunnel built up until that time.
 It exceeds 2 mi above sea level, with its highest point at 11523.7 ft.
 It is 500 ft under Altman Pass, later to be named Alpine Pass to prevent confusion, with a 1825 ft bore.
 It took 18 months to complete, with most of the construction done during the winter months.
 The tunnel only had a thirty-year life span, with the last locomotive passing through the tunnel on November 10, 1910.

 The line exited the west portal of the Alpine Tunnel, to Alpine Tunnel Station, the highest railroad station in the United States.
 There also was a turntable, water tank, and a two-story frame boarding house that replaced the stone boarding house and engine house, which burned down in 1906.
 Parlin, located at milepost 189.78 is where the tracks of the Denver, South Park and Pacific and the Denver and Rio Grande joined up and ran along each other to Gunnison.
 The land for the track was given to the railroad by local dairy rancher John Parlin around 1877, with the condition that the railroad would build a depot, and stop for at least five minutes so passengers could buy milk.
 The main line reached Gunnison the following year in 1882.